-3. Set the parking brake firmly and put the shift lever in P (Park) with an automatic transmission, or neutral with a manual transmission.
-See Shifting Into Park (Automatic Transmission) on page 9-22 with an automatic transmission, or Parking on page 9-24 with a manual transmission.
+3. Set the parking brake firmly and put the shift lever in P (Park) with an automatic transmission, or Neutral with a manual transmission.
+See Shifting Into Park (Automatic Transmission) on page 9-23 with an automatic transmission, or Parking on page 9-26 with a manual transmission.

-Notice: If the radio or other accessories are left on during the jump starting procedure, they could be damaged.
-The repairs would not be covered by the warranty.
-Always turn off the radio and other accessories when jump starting the vehicle.
+Notice: If any accessories are left on or plugged in during the jump starting procedure, they could be damaged.
+The repairs would not be covered by the vehicle warranty.
+Whenever possible, turn off or unplug all accessories on either vehicle when jump starting the vehicle.
 Turn the ignition to LOCK/OFF.
 Turn off all lights and accessories in both vehicles, except the hazard warning flashers if needed.